Lisa Murkowski: 2022

 In 2017, Murkowski filed to run for a fourth term in 2022.
-Due to her opposition to some of his initiatives and her vote to convict him during his second impeachment trial, former President Donald Trump pledged in June 2020 to campaign against Murkowski, implicitly endorsing a primary challenge in the process.
-Of the seven Republican senators who voted to convict Trump, Murkowski was the only one up for reelection in 2022.
-After the second impeachment trial, Alaska's GOP had censured her and demanded her resignation.
+Due to her opposition to some of his initiatives, former President Donald Trump pledged in June 2020 to support a Republican challenger to Murkowski, saying: "Get any candidate ready, good or bad, I don't care.
+I'm endorsing.
+If you have a pulse, I'm with you!"
+She was one of seven Republican senators who voted to convict Trump in his second impeachment trial in February 2021, and was the only one up for reelection in 2022.
+After her vote, Alaska's GOP censured Murkowski and demanded her resignation.
 Despite Trump's pledge, Senate Minority Leader Mitch McConnell signaled Republican senators' commitment to back Murkowski's 2022 campaign.
+During her 2022 campaign, Murkowski was supported by Democratic colleagues, including Jeanne Shaheen, and Independent Senator Angus King.

 On June 18, 2021, Trump endorsed former Alaska Department of Administration commissioner Kelly Tshibaka for the Senate in 2022, calling her "MAGA all the way".
-Murkowski later called Tshibaka "apparently ...someone with a pulse", referencing Trump's previous statement that "if [any 2022 Murkowski challenger has] a pulse, [he is] with [them]".
+Murkowski later called Tshibaka "apparently ... someone with a pulse", referencing Trump's previous statement.
 On July 10, 2021, the Alaska Republican Party endorsed Tshibaka.
-Murkowski won reelection by beating Tshibaka in ranked-choice voting.
-Murkowski's votes amounted to 53.7% after the ranked-choice tabulation.
+Murkowski won reelection by beating Tshibaka in both the first and final round of ranked-choice voting.
+She received 53.7% of the vote after the ranked-choice tabulation.